 Castle of our Skins is a concert and educational series dedicated to celebrating Black artistry through music.
 From classrooms to concert halls, Castle of our Skins invites exploration into Black heritage and culture, spotlighting both unsung and celebrated figures of past and present.

-This talented and visionary group celebrates the holiday season with Brian Rapahael Nabors’ Kwanzaa Suite, as well as chamber music with African roots and Pan-African ideals.
+This talented and visionary group celebrates the holiday season with Brian Raphael Nabors’ Kwanzaa Suite, as well as chamber music with African roots and Pan-African ideals.

 South African composer Monthati Masebe’s Nomadic Nirvana reimagine the soundscape of the mbiri (a musical instrument with tuned metal keys, sometimes referred to as a “thumb piano”) for string quartet.